 Waxy Monkey Tree Frog Care

 For the most part, waxy monkey tree frog care is fairly simple.
-This species of frog is undemanding and easy-going.
+This type of pet frog is undemanding and easy-going.
 They also have several biological processes that make it easier to adapt to a wide range of captive environments.

 All that said, there are some basic guidelines to follow.
 Here’s some need-to-know information to keep any waxy monkey tree frog happy and healthy.